The tale of rakija – Croatia’s legendary liqueur

 |komadara||ostaci hrane i kruha||food and bread leftovers|

 Rakija šljivovica is made out of plums.
-This is the most popular type of rakija in Croatia, which is used on all occasions.
+This is the most appreciated type of rakija in Croatia, which is used on all occasions.
 You will find it in all cafes, restaurants, and almost every home. Šljivovica is simply a must.

 The taste of šljivovica is very strong.
 After you drink it, you will feel the warmth all over your body.
 It can also be used for preparing other types of liqueurs.